zahangirbd/JavaMailUsingOAuthForOffice365/Setup-SMTP-Settings.md

-## Step-by-step: Register an application in Azure Active Directory
+## A) Step-by-step: Register an application in Azure Active Directory
 1. Log into [Azure Portal](https://portal.azure.com/) and navigate to **Azure Active Directory** (AAD).
 <img src="./images/1.Step-1-nav-aad.png">